 Casual hiking on level, easy paths through a beautiful historic estate.

-6.1 miles or much less.
+6.1 or 4.2 miles, or much less.
 Trails are easy and mostly level; surface varies between grass/wood chips, gravel, and paved.
 Sunny, most paths not wooded.

 Our two cents: